-If the evidence shows that you committed a crime, the judge can order any one or more of several actions, including:
+If the evidence shows that you committed a crime, the judge can order any one or more of many kinds of actions, including:

-- Sending you to the Illinois Department of Juvenile Justice for confinement in a youth correctional center, or putting you in a so-called "boot camp" for juveniles-in each case for as long as you could have been sentenced to prison if an adult, up to age 21. - Putting you in a juvenile detention center. - Sending you to a treatment facility for drug addiction. - Requiring psychological or psychiatric treatment if you committed animal cruelty, or sex offender evaluation and treatment if you committed a sex offense. - Putting you in the custody or guardianship of someone other than your parents, including a probation officer.
+- sending you to the Illinois Department of Juvenile Justice for confinement in a youth correctional center, or putting you in a so-called "boot camp" for juveniles-in each case for as long as you could have been sentenced to prison if an adult, up to age 21. - putting you in a juvenile detention center (a facility, usually at the county level, for detaining juveniles separately from adults). - sending you to a treatment facility for drug addiction. - requiring psychological or psychiatric treatment if you committed animal cruelty, or sex offender evaluation and treatment if you committed a sex crime.

+• putting you in the custody or guardianship of someone other than your parents, including a probation officer.47